 What I lacked was the freedom to do precisely what this blog is mostly about— taking the time to wander without an agenda or time constraints, away from the crowds, on the lookout for less common experiences that make a trip truly unique and especially memorable.

 If I could hit the reset button, I’d suppress my previously disclosed reluctance to drive overseas and simply rent a car.
-Realistically, that limits you to September and October, before the days become ridiculously short and weather either closes some roads or makes it hazardous to drive.
+Realistically, that limits you to September and October for an off-season trip to Iceland, before the days become ridiculously short and weather either closes some roads or makes it hazardous to drive.
 I’d plan on 8-10 days instead of six, still see all the top destinations (on my terms), and venture off the beaten path to see what random discoveries and people await me.

 The main goal of my trip was to see the Northern Lights— and I got lucky on the first try.
 I also gambled on a volcano hike and hit the jackpot— it, too, was a highlight of the trip.